 Everyone begins the school year with the best of intentions.
 Get up earlier, put clothes out the night before, locate all the shoes in good time, remember to read the newsletter, etc, etc. Not all of them will last the term, but there was one aspect of the school day that I really wanted to change this year.
 The lunch box.
-My initial thought was to try to reduce the amount of packaging we were using, but there was also an unexpected benefit to the amount we spent too.
-Even a slightly fussy eater is just as happy as he was before and it really doesn't take much longer, either.
+My initial thought was to try to reduce the amount of packaging we were using, but there was also an unexpected benefit too.
+The amount we spent drastically reduced.
+Happily, even a slightly fussy eater is tucking in just as enthusiastically as he was before and it really doesn't take much longer to prepare, either.

 These little pots are available in a pack of eight and are the perfect size to fill a lunch box.
 As they only cost 12.5p each, it's not the end of the world if one goes missing now and again either.
 It's surprising how much you can fit into these little pots and if your child has a bigger appetite, just chuck in an extra one!
 Take cheese.
 This is 20g of ordinary cheddar cheese.
 Which costs £2 per 350g in Morrisons, so 20g is 11p.
 A cheesestring costs 34p and there is just as much fun to be had in little cubes, particularly if you are a fan of Minecraft.

 Next, carrots.
 Or any salad vegetable, really.
-Luke is happy with ordinary sticks, but, if you are feeling adventurous and have the time, you can grate it, or use a very small biscuit cutter (and a fair bit of brute force) to make shapes, like the ones at the top of this post.
+Luke is happy with ordinary sticks, but, if you are feeling adventurous and have the time, you can grate it, or use a very small biscuit cutter (and a fair bit of brute force) to make shapes, like the hearts in the middle of this collage.
 If you are lucky enough to own a spiraliser (I really do recommend these for putting some fun into food!) you can really make something entertaining for the vegetable pot.
 Or, you can just have sticks.
 Which taste the same and, let's face it, they're gone in thirty seconds anyway.

 Each pot contains about half a good size carrot, which will set you back around 5p.
 The Fruit Strings they replaced cost, at best, 20p each and probably contain all manner of undesirable ingredients.
 The very best part about these little magic, money-saving pots, though, is this...